Automatic Identification of Traps in Molecular Charge Transport Networks of Organic Semiconductors: Results

 In the special case with only a single trap $N_t=1$ the set $Q(1)$ is given by a single node index $i$, and we can inspect $\tau(1)/\tau^i(1)$.
 This is shown for all $i$ for the simulated BCP system in Figure~\ref{fig:ToFFill}.
 It is clear that there is a single molecule node whose presence in the molecular charge transport network affects the ToF by four orders of magnitude.
 While it is intuitive to call this particular node a trap in this specific case, it is less obvious in general and the precise definition of a threshold value here is hardly possible.
 Another drawback of using the inspection of the ratio $\tau(1)/\tau^i(1)$, or its more general form, is the need for many cumbersome ToF calculations of the ${N \choose N_t}$ different scenarios.
+It also fails to reveal any details about the physical nature of the trap(s).
 This shows that a general method that identifies traps in molecular charge transport networks based on the graph structure alone without the need to actually calculate the dynamical properties is of great usefulness.
+Its microscopic insight must, however, be compatible with the effects of traps on macroscopic observables such as the ToF here.
+Finally, we emphasize that due to the modifications of the BCP baseline system, and some modeling choices in the multiscale model, the reported charge transport properties, such as time-of-flight or mobilities, should not be compared to actual measured material properties, if available.